bevacqua/fuzzysearch/README.md

 Fuzzy searching allows for flexibly matching a string with partial input, useful for filtering data very quickly based on lightweight user input.

+# Demo

+To see `fuzzysearch` in action, head over to [bevacqua.github.io/horsey](http://bevacqua.github.io/horsey), which is a demo of an autocomplete component that uses `fuzzysearch` to filter out results based on user input.

 # Install

 From `npm`